Wine tour to Alsace: aromatic, elegant wines, classic gastronomy and charming picture-book villages

 Contact BKWine for more details.

-Arrival in Colmar at your leisure and check-in at our centrally located hotel.
+Arrival in Colmar at your leisure any time during the day and check-in at our charming centrally located hotel.

 The hotel, a renaissance building from 1543, is right in the centre of the city on the edge of La Petite Venise, Little Venise.
 The modern interior is an interesting contrast to the old details of the building, the exposed beams the old exterior.